bsstayo/GitHub-Summer-Assignment/tools/SuperShy.md

 You don't even know my name, do you?
 You don't even know my name, do you?
 누구보다도 I'm super shy, super shy
+But wait a minute while I make you mine, make you mine